How to use phalcon-devtools to accelerate Phalcon development

 Installing phalcon-devtools is very easy.

-The version of devtools tested this time is Phalcon DevTools (3.0.4).
+The version of devtools tested this time is Phalcon DevTools (3.0.4)

-What you can do with the phalcon command
+What you can do with phalcon commands

-With the phalcon command, you can do various things by setting the following string as the first argument.
+With the phalcon command, you can do various things by setting the following string as the first argument

-Let's take a look at them one by one!
+Let's take a look at each one!

 phalcon info command

-This command displays phalcon execution environment information.
+This command displays information about the phalcon runtime environment.

-Environment:: OS: Linux localhost.localdomain 3.10.0-514.6.1.el7.x86_64 #1 SMP Wed Jan 18 13:06:36 UTC 2017 x86_64 PHP Version: 7.0.15 PHP SAPI: cli PHP Bin: /usr/ bin/php PHP Extension Dir: /usr/lib64/php/modules PHP Bin Dir: /usr/bin Loaded PHP config: /etc/php.ini Versions:: Phalcon DevTools Version: 3.0.4 Phalcon Version: 3.0.3 AdminLTE Version: 2.3.6
+Environment:: OS: Linux localhost.localdomain 3.10.0-514.6.1.el7.x86_64 #1 SMP Wed Jan 18 13:06:36 UTC 2017 x86_64 PHP Version: 7.0.15 PHP SAPI: cli PHP Bin: /usr/bin/php PHP Extension Dir: /usr/lib64/php/modules PHP Bin Dir: /usr/bin Loaded PHP config: /etc/php.ini Versions:: Phalcon DevTools Version: 3.0.4 Phalcon Version: 3.0.3 AdminLTE Version: 2.3.6

 phalcon project command